 Key takeaways

 Artificial intelligence is finding its way into all sorts of different sports, from baseball to football and even golf.
-In this article, we touched upon some of the most common use-cases of computer vision in sports and illustrated examples of existing applications.
-The most popular computer vision tasks in sports include player and ball tracking, pose estimation for injury prevention, segmentation for differentiating the background from players, and more.
+In this article, we touched upon some of the most common use cases of the computer vision model in sports and illustrated examples of existing applications.
+The most popular sports computer vision tasks include player and ball tracking, pose estimation for injury prevention, segmentation for differentiating the background from players, and more.

 Because computer vision is all about how you process visual data, we suggest you take advantage of public sports datasets and experiment with your projects.
 For more elaborate projects crafting your own image or video datasets is necessary, and that’s where SuperAnnotate can help you build ground-truth data for your AI.